swaptacular/swpt_accounts/protocol.rst

   received out-of-order.
 For example, *transfer #3* can be received right after *transfer #1*, and only then, *transfer #2* might be received.
-In this case, the natural sequence of transfers in the ledger MUST be preserved, and therefore *transfer #3* MUST be added to the ledger only after *transfer #2* has been added as well.
+In this case, the natural sequence of transfers in the ledger MUST be preserved, and therefore, *transfer #3* MUST be added to the ledger only after *transfer #2* has been added as well.